Tuesday, May 31, 2011

 Beetle Spin Lures for Catching Panfish

 Beetle spins are a traditional lure for catching panfish.
-This small but effective spinnerbait is used to catch crappie, sunfish, yellow perch, white perch, sauger and other species.
+This small but effective spinnerbait is used to catch crappie, sunfish, yellow perch, white perch, sauger, and other species.

 This specialized lure design consists of a wire arm, to which a jig and spinner blade are attached.
-The original design uses a soft plastic "grub" body with a spit tail.
+The original design uses a soft plastic "grub" body with a split tail.
 Although the body itself has no action, it provides a natural feel and gives the lure color.
 Modern variations use a wide range of jigs and bodies.
 The spinner blade can be silver, gold, or painted and is usually available in several sizes.

 The beetle spin design benefits from modular construction.
 The simple wire arm allows anglers to quickly change the jig, allowing for variations of weights, colors, or head shape.
 The spinner arm adds an element of flash, while allowing the rig to maintain mid-depth at slower speeds than a solo jig of similar weight.
 In areas where debris are a problem, the spinner arm also helps lessen the likelihood of snagging.